earok/BlitzBasicDemos/README.md

 Interleaved graphics have an advantage over the standard Amiga graphics setup in that a single blit can be used to put a shape on a bitmap, regardless of the number of blitplanes.
 But there's also a disadvantage in that much more memory is required for cookies.
 In short - if you can spare the chip memory, this should give you a speed boost.

 Codetapper's site gives a good explanation of different Amiga graphics modes: http://codetapper.com/amiga/maptapper/documentation/gfx/gfx-mode/

+# Interlaced demo
+An example of how to display an AGA (8 bitplane) 640x512 image using both high res and interlace.